 Includes Population Health Clerkship (PHC)

 DOH-PURCH (part of your First and Second Year) lays the foundation for understanding the many complex and interrelated factors affecting the health of individuals and populations.
+Your DOH course is woven through your time in Springfield and delivered with your DCS-PURCH course.

 In addition, DOH-PURCH provides a robust interactive curriculum on biases, and explores how unconscious biases can impact the care delivered to patients.